 Whether you’re living in Luxembourg or just visiting, it’s important to note these important Luxembourg holidays as many businesses typically close.
 In Luxembourg, the French word for public holiday is un jour férié, the German word is gesetzliche Feiertage and the Luxembourgish word is Feierdag.

 To ensure you don’t miss out on anything important, our guide puts together a list of Luxembourg’s public holidays and important dates for your calendar.

 Introduction to Luxembourgish public holidays

-When Luxembourg public holidays fall on a Thursday or Tuesday, it is common practice to ‘make the bridge’ (faire le pont) by taking off the Friday or Monday to make a long weekend.
+When Luxembourg public holidays fall on a Thursday or Tuesday, it is common practice to make the bridge (faire le pont).
+This is done by taking off the Friday or Monday to make a long weekend.
 Luxembourg’s bank holidays that fall on a Sunday are usually observed on the following Monday.
 If a public holiday in Luxembourg falls on a weekend then employers must, by law, grant employees a compensatory day off within three months.

 Save this list of Luxembourg bank holidays in 2020, plus other important holidays in Luxembourg and Luxembourg’s school holidays.

 - Friday, 10 April: Good Friday